eminchen/iwe-hyperflex/modules/terraform-intersight-hx/modules/software_version_policy/README.md

 }
 ```

-This module create a new local credential (a.k.a security) policy for reference in one or more HyperFlex cluster profiles.
+This module create a new software version policy for reference in one or more HyperFlex cluster profiles.

 These resources are created
 * [software version policy](https://registry.terraform.io/providers/CiscoDevNet/intersight/latest/docs/data-sources/hyperflex_software_version_policy)